framctr/devcontainer-features/src/openstack-client/NOTES.md

 ## OS Support

-This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `pip` package manager installed.
+This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `pipx` package manager installed.